Ancient African Traditions and Rituals.

 “One person is worth a million of people.” ~ Re PLICC

-Let us take brideprice (also called i-Lobola in South Africa where I’m from) for example: It is an ancient tradition that is practiced all across Africa.
-In Uganda it is even part of civil laws.
-There are cases whereby men demand their bride price back if they divorce.
-This can happen after 10-20years of marriage, after a woman has worked as a domestic worker inside her own home and given birth to children and mostly suffered abuse at the hands of her husband.
+This bride price an ancient tradition that is practiced all across Africa today is robbing our continent of skills and progress.
+In Uganda it is even part of the civil laws.
+There are cases whereby men demand their bride price back if the couple divorce.
+This can happen after 10-20years of marriage, after a woman has worked as a domestic worker inside her own home and given birth to children and in some cases she has suffered abuse at the hands of her husband.

-Still today people are always searching for ways to sell human labour and women get sold to their future husbands to service them sexually, increase the family and serve as house/home domestic workers.
-As such like the sales of all commodities bride price is not free of manipulation which cost millions of women and children their precious lives, such as access to education, especially girlchild.
+Still today people are always searching for ways to sell human labour as such women and girls get sold to abusers and their future husbands to service them sexually, increase the family and serve as house/home domestic workers.
+Likewise the sales of all commodities bride price is not free of manipulation which cost millions of women and children their precious lives, such as access to education, especially girlchild.
 Young girls are married off, as young as 9 in some cases in order for families to gain money.

 A human being is priceless, and should never be sold!

 People all over the world conceptualize “life” materialistically, including us, Africans.
 We live in a globalized world, which invites all sorts of corruption to old well meaning customs & rituals.
 Africa has been isolated for decades now, this results to slow development.
 Resistance to old ways that are not beneficial isn’t helping our case either.
 The scarcity of resources and global scramble for resources, high prices for food and clothing live poor countries in vulnerable conditions whereby selling your daughter is mere survival act in African countries where the majority of the population live below the poverty line abnormal choices have become the norm.